Saturday, June 1, 2019

 - The bike lane and one lane of traffic (9th Ave only) are coned off to vehicles.

 Run: 2K (1.2 miles)

-- The run will be on a bike path, and it is an out and back course.
+- The run will be on a bike path and is an out and back course.

-- Course is well marked with chalk arrows, race signs, and volunteers to help guide and support you.
+- Course is well marked with chalk arrows, race signs, and volunteers to help guide and support racers.

 - Water Stations (2)

-- One 0.3 miles and the other one at 0.6 miles (turn around point).
+- Station 1 is located 0.3 miles and Station 2 is at 0.6 miles (turn around point).

 - Every athlete receives a commemorative finisher medal.

-- Awards will be given to the overall top male and female finisher.
+- Awards presented to the overall top male and female finisher.